 Facial Animation Demonstration

 In this facial animation, Trinity’s artists prove their ability to create amazingly lifelike human faces.
-Realistic facial animation comes with challenges: first, creating a movement (rigging) system that reproduces the movement of the human head as it frowns, smiles and speaks, as well as creating life-life human skin with its subtle color, texture and elastic qualities.
+Realistic facial animation comes with challenges: first, creating a movement (rigging) system that reproduces the movement of the human head as it frowns, smiles and speaks, as well as creating life-like human skin with its subtle color, texture and elastic qualities.

 Trinity’s artists start with a collection of curved lines called a “mesh” which creates the overall form of the human head.
 Here the mesh is expertly sculpted to mimic the brow, eyes, nose, lips and chin of a young woman.
 The more complex a feature, the denser the concentration of lines needed to represent it in animation 3D space.
 Therefore you will see a higher concentration of mesh lines around the lips and mouth.
 All components of the head must be created and arranged in such a manner to allow independent, but many times coordinated movement.
 The components in this animation include shoulders, neck, whole head, jaw, forehead, eyebrows, cheeks, lips and jaw.